thaondc-mbzuai/4F/README.md

-This repository is the draft code for the project: **4F: Free-finetuning face-swapping framework**
+This repository is the draft code for the project: **4F: Free-finetuning face-swapping framework**, under preparation for BMVC 2025.

 ## Introduction <a name="introduction"></a>
 A recent focus has emerged on pre-trained diffusion models on face-swapping task because of their superior generative capabilities.
 However, training these models is resource-intensive, and the results have not yet achieved satisfactory performance levels.
 That is, training a Text-to-Image (T2I) model requires a massive dataset with high computational resources.
 Meanwhile, fine-tuning these models can lead to catastrophic forgetting due to not having enough training epochs or the volume of datasets.
 To overcome this disadvantage, I introduce an efficient and free-tuning pipeline designed for high-precision and high-fidelity face editing based on pre-trained T2I models.